-Bonhams auction house has witnessed a number of recording braking sales.
-The most recent of which is the sale of a hand colored image of Edvard Munch’s Madonna which sold for £1.25 million ($1.95 million), setting a record for a print.
+Bonhams auction house has witnessed a number of recording-breaking sales.
+The most recent sale is the sale of a hand-colored image of Edvard Munch’s Madonna, which sold for £1.25 million ($1.95 million), setting a record for a print.
 The work fetched way over its pre-sale estimate of £500,000 and £700,000 ($750,000 to $1 million).
-The hand colored image dated 1895, bears the artists signature and was in the same family for over
+The hand-colored image dated 1895 bore the artist’s signature and was in the same family for over

 a hundred years.
 It was sold on behalf of the estate of the British abstract expressionist artist Frank (Albert) Avray Wilson but came from his wife’s collection.
-Munch, a well known Norwegian symbolist painter reworked the Madonna image many times in his prints and paintings.
-The Madonna that was sold at this auction was in yellow and white, set against a halo of blue, green and red.
+Munch, a well-known Norwegian symbolist painter, reworked the Madonna image many times in his prints and paintings.
+The Madonna sold at this auction was in yellow and white, set against a halo of blue, green, and red.
 Dagny Juel, Munch’s mistress, was the model for the female figure in this image.
-The border of this image is comprised of spermatazoa shapes and a fetus.
+The border of this image is comprised of spermatozoa shapes and a fetus.

-The record breaking sale is yet another indicates that when it comes to art, price is definitely not a concern for certain folks.
+The record-breaking sale is yet another indicates that price is definitely not a concern for certain folks when it comes to art.